anudeepND/pihole-unbound/README.md

     # Ensure kernel buffer is large enough to not loose messages in traffix spikes
     so-rcvbuf: 1m

+    # Enable to not answer id.server and hostname.bind queries.
+    hide-identity: yes
+    # Enable to not answer version.server and version.bind queries.
+    hide-version: yes

     # Ensure privacy of local IP ranges
     private-address: 192.168.0.0/16